atomisthq/docs/docs/developer/sdm.md

 For "name of the target repository" enter a name for your SDM.

-For "target-owner"
-Choose a name for your SDM, and an organization (this corresponds to the GitHub/GitLab organization or BitBucket project you would put the repository under).
+For "target-owner", enter a name for the owner of your project.
+This corresponds to the GitHub/GitLab organization or BitBucket project you would put the repository under.

 The "create sdm" [generator](create.md#generator) will transform the [seed][] according to your answers.
 Because this generator operates in local mode, it will create a project on your filesystem.

-Look in $HOME/atomist/<your org>/<name> for the new SDM.
+Look in $HOME/atomist/_target-owner_/_name_ for the new SDM.

 [sdm-core]: https://github.com/atomist/sdm-core (Atomist SDM - TypeScript)
 [ts]: https://www.typescriptlang.org/ (TypeScript)